 - At the time of this attack, Ted Bundy was 19 years old.

-- Wikipedia states that he was working at a nearby grocery store at the time when the attack took place.
-A store that the two women regularly visited.
+- Wikipedia states that he was working at a nearby grocery store when the attack took place.
+This was a store that the two women regularly visited.
 However, according to the FBI, he did not start working there until April of 1968.
 That was nearly two years later.

 - According to the police, there were no signs of sexual assault.